smnchoi/smnchoi/README.md

   - Nest.js
   - Django

-Also, I am always finding better place to enjoy my programming life.
-Now, I am in Korea, ...and will be in New Zealand.
+Also, I am always finding better place to enjoy my programming life.\n Now, I am in Korea, ...and will be in New Zealand.